memphis-iis/mofacts/docs/DEPLOYING.md

 _Important:_ As of this writing, the version of node.js supplied by the Debian Jessie distribution is to old for the latest version of Meteor.
-As a result, we manually compile and install node.js (and therefore npm).
+As a result, we manually compile and install node.js (which includes npm).

 First we find the version of node bundle with meteor.
 We use a functioning Vagrant development VM and the helper mnode script to get the current version.